Serverless tutorial – On HTTP trigger store data in Azure Cosmos DB

 - No database schema/index management

-Best use case for Azure Cosmos DB would be any web, mobile, gaming, and IoT applications that need to handle massive amounts of reads and writes on a global scale with low response times for a variety of data will benefit from Azure Cosmos DB’s guaranteed availability, high throughput, low latency, and tunable consistency.
+The best use case for Azure Cosmos DB would be any web, mobile, gaming, and IoT applications that need to handle massive amounts of reads and writes on a global scale with low response times for a variety of data will benefit from Azure Cosmos DB’s guaranteed availability, high throughput, low latency, and tunable consistency.

 Step #1 : Add Output binding to the existing function